How to Install the DigitalOcean Metrics Agent

 └─4675 /opt/digitalocean/bin/do-agent --syslog

-Next, check if the agent process is running directly by searching for any running processes with the name do-agent:
+Then, check whether the agent process is running by searching for processes with the name do-agent:

 ps aux | grep do-agent